Skip to main content

 Giving Model

-The Giving model provides a detailed view of all donation activity in your system.
-It helps you understand how giving is trending, who is giving, and how funds are being used across your organization.
+Provides a detailed view of all donation activity.
+It helps you understand who is giving, gross/net amounts, fund distribution, and how giving methods change over time.

-• Transaction Date – Date the gift was given
+• Transaction Date: When the gift was given.

-• Is Recurring – Indicates if the gift is part of a recurring schedule
+• Is Recurring: Indicates if the gift came from a recurring schedule.

 • How is giving trending this year compared to last year?